 Try grouping items with a similar theme together.
-For example, if your family is planning a beach vacation, organize your beach-themed paper, stickers, and embellishments all together.
+For example, if your family is planning a beach vacation, organize your beach-themed paper, stickers, and embellishments altogether.
 This saves time in the long run, too, because you’re not spending extra time searching for just the right birthday sticker or themed paper for your layout.

-Use the same method for holidays, birthdays and other family events.
+Use the same method for holidays, birthdays, and other family events.

 Here are a few more categories to consider for organizing your scrapbooking supplies: